MICHAEL MISHKIND TRAVEL Fund

 Purpose of the Fund

-The Michael Mishkind Travel Fund provides IS-MPMI Members with travel awards for early career investigators to attend the IS-MPMI Congress, with an emphasis of enabling historically minoritized scientists to attend.
+The IS-MPMI Michael Mishkind Travel Fund provides travel awards to IS-MPMI Members who are early career investigators presenting their research at the IS-MPMI Congress, with an emphasis of enabling historically minoritized scientists to attend.
+This travel award honors Michael’s memory and is funded by private donations.

 About the Fund